InstantAIguru Twilio ConversationRelay Architecture Documentation

 Opens SSE ReadableStream

-Lambda URL Construction: The worker constructs the URL for the Lambda askStream endpoint.
-It appends the user's question and the full session context (encoded as a JSON string) as query parameters.
+Backend Request Construction: The worker constructs the request to the Lambda streaming endpoint.
+It passes the user's question and the full session context (encoded as a JSON string).

 Fetch with Abort Controller: The system uses the fetch API to initiate the connection to Lambda.
 Crucially, it attaches an AbortController.
 This allows the worker to immediately cancel the pending network request if: